 By Cat Way.
-Last Updated 6th October 2023.
+Last Updated 30th October 2024.
 This guide will provide advice on whether you can claim compensation if your employer is liable for a disciplinary information data breach.
 It is normal for employers to collect, process, and store their employees’ personal data for operational purposes, including their disciplinary information.
-However, under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018, organisations must protect their employee’s personal and sensitive data.
-If an employer breaches your data because they failed to put the required precautions in place to keep it safe then you may be eligible to claim compensation.
+However, if an employer breaches your data because they failed to put the required precautions in place to keep it safe, then you may be eligible to claim compensation.

 So, contact Legal Expert today if your disciplinary information has been exposed in a data breach that has affected you.
 An advisor will be happy to speak to you about your ordeal.
 And, if we can see that your employer owes you compensation, we can provide you with an experienced data breach solicitor to handle your claim.